trevorcook/envth/README.md

   To supply an alternative reloader, assign `env-caller` to the filepath of a nix file of the form `{definition}:callPackage definition {}`.
 The location of the caller file will be held in the runtime environment variable `ENVTH_CALLER`.
-Alternatively, the string "none", may be supplied, in which case the expression `{definition}: definition {}` will be used as the caller.
+Alternative forms of `env-caller` include the string "none"-- in which case the expression `{definition}: definition {}` will be used as the caller--or a set including the attribute `definition` and attributes for inputs to the definition.

   In particular, `env-caller`, should be supplied in cases where a nix file more complicated than `with import <nixpkgs> {}; callPackage ./def.nix {}`